The International Arbitration Review: United Kingdom - England & Wales

 England and Wales is also frequently chosen as a seat in arbitrations under rules developed for specific industry sectors, such as those of the London Maritime Arbitrators Association (LMAA).

 In particular, there have been fears that these secretaries could take on illegitimate roles that extend beyond their remit, becoming, in effect, a 'fourth arbitrator.'
-Their use was called into question in 2017 in the English High Court case P v.
-Q, R, S and U.59 The Court confirmed that, in English-seated arbitrations at least, there is nothing wrong with the appropriate use of a tribunal secretary.
-Agreeing with the LCIA, the Court held that soliciting the views of the tribunal secretary (as the chair did in P v.
+Their use was called into question in the English High Court case P v.
+Q, R, S and U.65 The court confirmed that, in English-seated arbitrations at least, there is nothing wrong with the appropriate use of a tribunal secretary.
+Agreeing with the LCIA, the court held that soliciting the views of the tribunal secretary (as the chair did in P v.
 Q, R, S and U) did not of itself demonstrate a failure to discharge the personal duty to perform the decision-making function, especially when the chair was an experienced judge who was used to reaching independent decisions.

-Following this, many institutions issued guidance on tribunal secretaries.
-In its updated Notes for Arbitrators,60 the LCIA put great emphasis on ensuring that the decision-making process remains firmly in the arbitrators' hands.
-According to the Notes, an arbitral secretary may only be appointed if the parties agree on:
+Following this, many institutions issued guidance or specific rules on tribunal secretaries.
+In its updated arbitration rules,66 the LCIA introduced a new article dedicated to tribunal secretaries and put great emphasis on ensuring that the decision-making process remains firmly in the arbitrators' hands.
+According to the 2020 Rules, an arbitral secretary may only be appointed if the parties agree on:

 - the person proposed by the arbitral tribunal;